trebol-ecommerce/trebol-backend-monolith/README.md

 ### After compiling

 By default, the `.war` file is dropped inside `/target`.
 You can run it with `java -jar trebol-backend-rest-api-%version%.war` (make sure to replace `%version%` correctly).
-And like above, you can attach a specific Spring profile adding the parameter `--spring.profiles.active=local` at the end.
+And like above, you can attach a specific Spring profile adding the parameter `--spring.profiles.active=%profilename%` at the end.